floesche/neuView/BALANCE_INDEX_ENHANCEMENT.md

-# Balance Index Enhancement
+# Log Ratio Enhancement

 ## Overview

-This enhancement improves the Summary Statistics section of neuron pages by ensuring consistent display of complete neuron type information across all soma side pages, enhanced with detailed hemisphere breakdown and a newly calculated balance index.
+This enhancement improves the Summary Statistics section of neuron pages by ensuring consistent display of complete neuron type information across all soma side pages, enhanced with detailed hemisphere breakdown and a newly calculated log ratio.

 ## Changes Made